SARVESS/Slack-Facebook-Integration/README.md

 1. Clone this repository.
 2. Navigate to the cloned project directory in your terminal.
 3. Open the project in your preferred editor (e.g., VSCode).
-4. Create a `.env` file in the project root and define the following environment variables:
+4. Modify the `.env` file in the project root which include the keys:
    - `FACEBOOK_WEBHOOK_VERIFY_TOKEN`: Use any token of your choice for webhook verification (Explained in video below).
    - `FACEBOOK_PAGE_ACCESS_TOKEN`: Your Facebook page access token (Explained in video below).
    - `SLACK_MESSENGER_WEBHOOK`: Your Slack webhook URL (Explained in video below).